tkolnierzak/quotes-rest-api/README.md

 # Quotes Rest API
-Rest API allowing users to view, create, update, replace and delete quotes by Famous People.
+Rest API allowing users to view, create, update, replace and delete quotes.

 # Instructions for starting the application
 ### 1. Create and start a PostgreSQL database: